Calvert DeForest

 Calvert Grant DeForest (July 23, 1921 – March 19, 2007), also known by his character name Larry "Bud" Melman, was an American actor and comedian, best known for his appearances on Late Night with David Letterman and Late Show with David Letterman.
-He was the great-nephew of inventor Lee de Forest.

 Biography

 Early life

 DeForest grew up in Bay Ridge, Brooklyn.
-He was born to Calvert Martin DeForest, M.D., a physician who died in 1949, and Mabelle (Taylor) DeForest.
-His father was a cousin of radio pioneer Lee de Forest.
+He was born to Calvert Martin DeForest, M.D., a physician who died in 1930 at the age of 49, and Mabelle (Taylor) DeForest.
+He claimed that his father was related to radio pioneer Lee de Forest.

 DeForest attended Poly Prep Country Day School in Brooklyn, New York.
 He was employed for many years as a file clerk at the pharmaceutical company Parke-Davis, which was later acquired by Pfizer.
 He had aspirations of acting but was discouraged by his mother, who was briefly an actress herself.
 After her death in 1969, DeForest did part-time backstage work, which eventually led to acting work, and is credited with appearing in five films from 1972 to 1982.
 He worked part-time as a receptionist at a drug rehabilitation center until February 1984, when his supervisor learned of his employment with NBC and his resulting ineligibility for the position (as it was part of a program designed for those who made under $6,000 a year) and asked him to resign.